josemicn11/josemicn11/README.md

 ## Currently working on ​💯​

-At **SIBUK**, I'm currently focused on:
+At **SIBUK**, I'm currently working on bringing **DevOps practices to PARADOX VPN**, with a focus on:

 - Automating development and deployment workflows
-- Building and improving **CI/CD pipelines**
+- Designing and improving **CI/CD pipelines**
-- Implementing DevOps practices
+- Integrating DevOps practices into the development lifecycle
-- Developing software and internal automation tools
+- Building internal tools and automation to streamline development processes

 <br>